 There are a number of standing agenda items for each of these meetings (as appropriate, depending on the time of year) which address the student experience alongside any further feedback that the representatives wish to raise on behalf of their peers.

-The HE student feedback panels are minuted and the outcomes are published on Edrac (learner portal - which includes the college's electronic student tracking system) as well as on the relevant Moodle pages (Moodle is the college's VLE) so all students have access to the minutes, the areas of discussion, and any issues that have been raised alongside the college's response headed 'You Said We Did' that indicates the actions that the college has taken in response to the student feedback received.
-In addition to eDRAC, GLIM SU HEPs have a distinctive Google classroom forum to communicate directly with HE student representatives, and have a distinct Moodle HE Student Announcement page to ensure that there is an effective mechanism for communicating directly with our entire HE student cohort.
+The HE student feedback panels are minuted and the outcomes are published as a 'You Said, We Did' document on Edrac (learner portal - which includes the college's electronic student tracking system) as well as on the relevant Moodle pages (Moodle is the college's VLE) so all students have access to the 'You Said, We Did' document, the areas of discussion, and any issues that have been raised alongside the college's response headed 'You Said We Did' that indicates the actions that the college has taken in response to the student feedback received.
+In addition to eDRAC, GLIM SU HEPs have a distinctive Moodle HE Student Announcement page to ensure that there is an effective mechanism for communicating directly with our entire HE student cohort.

 Minutes from HE student feedback panels, together with the college's response to the content discussed and any issues raised, are reported to the Curriculum, Students and Standards Committee (a sub-committee of the Board of Governors) termly.
 The HE SU President(s) communicate with the HE representatives through email groups, Google Classroom forums and through social media groupings.
-During 2019-20 and in 2020-21, online student engagement activity was undertaken to ensure a Covid-safe approach to gaining feedback.
+During 2020/21 and 2021/22, online student engagement activity was undertaken to ensure a Covid-safe approach to gaining feedback.
 This has worked well given the HE spread across a number of campuses geographically and also the bespoke attendance patterns (developed to maximise student accessibility) which means that all HE students on one site for example, are not necessarily in college on the same days.
-During 2019-2021 the HE President visited more bespoke HE cohorts during their pastoral tutorial hour as a result of being more accessible online, rather than distance travelling between sites.
+During 2020-2022 the SU HE President visited more bespoke HE cohorts during their pastoral tutorial hour as a result of being more accessible online, rather than distance travelling between sites.